Ownership of Your Story.

-In your use of the Services, you may enter into additional terms and conditions and other agreements that alter or override these Terms of Service, such as when you choose to enter into a competition, special request, or submit to a sponsored topic.
-In case of any conflict or inconsistency, the terms and conditions of those additional terms and agreements would override these Terms of Service.
+In your use of the Services, you may enter into additional terms and conditions and other agreements that alter or override these Terms of Service, such as when you choose to enter into a competition, special request, or submit to a sponsored collection.
+In case of any conflict or inconsistency, the terms and conditions of those additional terms and agreements would be stated to you and would override these Terms of Service.

-At StoryPlace, we offer a diverse range of stories and do not censor or modify the content posted, with the goal of creating a safe and comfortable space for everyone.
-At StoryPlace, we also embrace anonymity, promote kindness and enforce empathy.
+At StoryPlace, we offer a diverse range of stories and do not censor or modify the content posted, with the goal of creating a safe, inclusive and comfortable space for everyone.
+That being said, if a story or user violates our code of conduct, their story will be removed and the user’s account will be blocked from the app.
+At Storyplace, we embrace anonymity, promote kindness and enforce empathy.
 We ask that you separate listening from agreeing and help us create an inclusive and respectful space for everyone and their stories.
-We want to ensure that StoryPlace users know what type of content they can discover as well as content they can or cannot post.
+We want to ensure that Storyplace users know what type of content they can discover as well as content they can or cannot post.

 THREE STRIKES YOU’RE OUT!

 StoryPlace has a strict 3 STRIKES AND YOU ARE OUT Rule.
-If your profile is rightfully reported for breaking StoryPlace morale 3 times, you will be banned indefinitely from using our services.
+If your profile is rightfully reported for breaking Storyplace code 3 times, you will be banned indefinitely from using our services.
 You will be notified if your account is reported and all reports are reviewed.
 If you come across any content that violates our guidelines, let us know by reporting it.

 Mature stories are intended for an audience that is 18+ years of age.
 A story may be rated Mature if it contains any of the following: